Fitness The Mary Stockbridge Way: Finding My Seoul Mate: Journal 3

 The next morning, I went to find a computer lab.
 Korea is well known for computers that you can rent by the hour.
 Much to my surprise, Max had already emailed twice.
 He claims to this day that he thought the first email might not have gone through because it was on his school's intranet.
 I think he just really wanted to get in touch.
 He had already started making plans to come visit me once I got back to Minnesota.

-I was going to be in Korea for an extra week spendweddinging time with Caty and my birth family.
+I was going to be in Korea for an extra week spending time with Caty and my birth family.
 When I got back home in August, the first person I called was Max.
 He made plans to travel up from Texas to celebrate my birthday, but not long after, September 11, 2001 happened.
 With the chaos of 9/11 and delayed flights and uncertainty at the time, we realized that being apart and trying to navigate a long distance relationship was not something either of us wanted.

 Instead of letting the miles separate us, we worked hard to find a way to be together, each of us sacrificing conveniences and embracing the unknowns to make our relationship work.
 We moved to Florida within three months of knowing each other and within seven months of dating were engaged.
 We just celebrated our ten year anniversary and are still grateful for that fateful night in Seoul where we found our soul mates.